Peng Shuai: Photos of missing Chinese tennis player emerge online

 “We’re definitely willing to pull our business and deal with all the complications that come with it.
 Because this is certainly, this is bigger than the business.
 Women need to be respected and not censored,” WTA chief executive Steve Simon told CNN.

-He also questioned the authenticity of an email, a screenshot of which was tweeted by Chinese state broadcaster CCTV.
-The email was reportedly intended for him in which the tennis player said she was safe and that the assault allegation was untrue.
+He also questioned the authenticity of an email sent to him by Peng, a screenshot of which was tweeted by Chinese state broadcaster CCTV.
+The email was reportedly said she was safe and that the assault allegation was untrue.

 The WTA has been focusing on China for expansion and hosted nine tournaments in the country in the 2019 season.